cloudpassage/cloudpassage-chef-cookbook/README.md

 <!-- list all libraries, scripts, other files provided with this tool.
 Use asterisk-space if you want to make a bullet item.  -->

-* recipes/default.rb - the cookbook
+* recipes/default.rb - the recipe
-* attributes/default.rb - attributes file
+* attributes/default.rb - attributes file.
+Contains installation variables, proxy settings, etc...

 ##Usage